torbsd/torbsd.github.io/blog-bridge-installfest.md

 Take this model of a *BSD Tor bridge installfest and replicate in your own locale or as a birds-of-a-feather session at an upcoming BSD conference.

+In the coming weeks, we'll blog a suggested approach to the installfest, with all the all the details covered to ensure a successful event.

 Consider this installfest open-sourced and ready to hack and replicate.

 Let us know how it goes.